Environmental Impact of Factory Farms

 A Citizen’s Guide to the Regional Economic and Environmental Effects of Large Concentrated Dairy Operations [pdf]

-This guide was created to help citizens and environmental groups evaluate applications for large, concentrated dairy operations.
+This guide was created to help citizens and environmental groups evaluate applications for industrial dairy operations.

 A Short Analysis Of: Manure Management for Water Quality: Costs to Animal Feeding Operations of Applying Manure Nutrients to Land [pdf]